Invoice and receipt

 What is an invoice?

-An invoice is basically a legal document requesting payment for the products and services.
+An invoice is a legal document requesting payment for the products and services.
 It is issued by the business to the client stating the amount to be paid.
 Sometimes the invoice is also sent for the outstanding bill or partial amount that has to be paid.
-It shows an itemized list of products and services along with its price, total amount, taxes applied.
+It shows an itemized list of products and services along with its price, total amount, and taxes applied.

 There are assorted types of invoices serving different purposes.
 An invoice can be either created the traditional way – paper printed or generated digitally, using invoicing software.
 Most businesses have switched to the modern invoicing technique as it assures easy sending and prompt payments.